loic-simon/asyncode/README.md

 ### Dependencies

-* Python 3.7+
+* Python 3.5+

 ## Usage

-This package's external API consists in a two classes, **`AsyncInteractiveInterpreter`** and **AsyncInteractiveConsole**, which subclass respectively [`code.InteractiveInterpreter`](https://docs.python.org/3/library/code.html#interactive-interpreter-objects) and [`code.InteractiveInterpreter`](https://docs.python.org/3/library/code.html#interactive-console-objects).
+This package's external API consists in two classes, **`AsyncInteractiveInterpreter`** and **`AsyncInteractiveConsole`**, which subclass respectively [`code.InteractiveInterpreter`](https://docs.python.org/3/library/code.html#interactive-interpreter-objects) and [`code.InteractiveConsole`](https://docs.python.org/3/library/code.html#interactive-console-objects).

-These classes are meant to be used in running asynchronous environments.
-Minimal working code will need to subclass provided classes to implement appropriate functions:
+These classes are meant to be used in **already running asynchronous contexts**.
+Minimal useful code will need to subclass provided classes to implement specific functions:

 ```py
 import asyncode